wiredtiger44/.NETCodingStandards/README.md

     }

-    /* good - name is representative of the variables representation */ string benefitPlanTypeMedical = "Medical Plan";
+    /* good - name is representative of the variables representation */
+    // check to see if the benefit plan type is Medical Plan string benefitPlanTypeMedical = "Medical Plan";
     if (bnftPlanType == benefitPlanTypeMedical)
     {